hmrc/platui-adr-spike/README.md

 ### How to create

-1. To create a new ADR, copy template.md as NNNN-title-of-decision.md, and fill in the fields.

-1. To install adr-log
+1. Install `adr-log` if you do not have this already

     ```shell script
     npm install -g adr-log
     ```

+1. Copy [template.md](doc/decisions/madr/template.md) as NNNN-title-of-decision.md, and fill
+in the fields.
+Do not feel you have to fill in all the fields, only fill in fields that are strictly necessary.
+Some decisions will merit more detail than others.

-1. To generate a table of contents
+1. To re-generate the table of contents, run

     ```shell script
-    $(cd doc/decisions/madr && adr-log -i)
+    ./generate-madl.sh
     ```

 ### Examples